Composition algebra of a weighted projective line: Composition subalgebra of a weighted projective line: Part I

-Next, consider the representation $T_i(1)$.
+Next, consider the representation $\kT_i(1)$.
 Note that its slope is $w$.
-Moreover, any proper subrepresentation of $T_i(1)$ is isomorphic to $T_i^{(a, p_i)}$ for some $a \ge 2$.
-Since $w > \sigma_i^{(a, p_i)}$ for any $2 \le a \le p_i$, the representation $T_i(1)$ is stable.
-Moreover, for any $l \ge 1$ the representation $T_i(l)$ can be written as a successive extension of $T_i(1)$.
-Hence, $T_i(l)$ is semi-stable of slope $w$ for all $l \ge 2$.
+Moreover, any proper subrepresentation of $T_i(1)$ is isomorphic to $\kT_i^{(a, p_i)}$ for some $a \ge 2$.
+Since $w > \sigma_i^{(a, p_i)}$ for any $2 \le a \le p_i$, the representation $\kT_i(1)$ is stable.
+Moreover, for any $l \ge 1$ the representation $\kT_i(l)$ can be written as a successive extension of $\kT_i(1)$.
+Hence, $\kT_i(l)$ is semi-stable of slope $w$ for all $l \ge 2$.

 It remains to check that all the remaining indecomposable representations of the cyclic quiver $\overr{C}_{p_i}$ are not semi-stable.
-Indeed, let $X$ be an indecomposable representation, which is neither isomorphic to $T_i(l)$ nor to $T_i^{(a, b)}$.
-Then $X$ either have a subrepresentation isomorphic to $T_i^{(1, b)}$ for some $1 \le b < p_i$ or a quotient isomorphic to $T_i^{(a, p_i)}$ for some $2 \le a \le p_i$.
-In both cases, $X$ is not semi-stable, what completes the proof. \end{proof}
+Indeed, let $\kX$ be an indecomposable representation, which is neither isomorphic to $\kT_i(l)$ nor to $\kT_i^{(a, b)}$.
+Then $\kX$ either has a subrepresentation isomorphic to $\kT_i^{(1, b)}$ for some $1 \le b < p_i$ or a quotient isomorphic to $\kT_i^{(a, p_i)}$ for some $2 \le a \le p_i$, see Theorem \ref{T:Drozd}.
+In both cases, $\kX$ is not semi-stable, which completes the proof. \end{proof}

 \begin{proposition} In the notations of this subsection we have:

 In particular, $U(\XX)_{\mathsf{tor}}$ is stable under the action of the Auslander-Reiten translation $\tau$. \end{proposition}